data-S-index/s-index-parameters-analysis/README.md

 Use the [GitHub issues](https://github.com/data-S-index/s-index-parameters-analysis/issues) for submitting feedback or making suggestions.
 You can also work the repository and submit a pull request with suggestions.

 ## 📝 How to cite
-If you use this code, please follow the citation instructions included in the [CITATION.cff](CITATION.cff) files
+If you use this code, please follow the citation instructions included in the [CITATION.cff](CITATION.cff) file.